gchure/phd/src/chapter_01/section_01_introduction.md

 mixture of sucrose and either glucose (blue points) or arabinose (green points).
 Biphasic growth can be observed in the sucrose/arabinose mixture where the pause in growth (white vertical line) corresponds to enzymatic adaptation.
 Data digitized from @monod1941.
-(C) A triauxic growth curve of *Escherichia coli* cells grown on a mixture of glucose, sorbitol, and glycerol.
-Periods of enzymatic adaptation are highlighted by white vertical lines.](ch1_fig2){#fig:diauxie_fig short-caption="The phenomenon of enzymatic adaptation revealed in bacterial growth curves."}
+(B)  Diauxic growth curves of *Escherichia coli* cells grown on a mixture of glucose and sorbitol  in different proportions.
+Data digitized from @monod1947.
+Periods of enzymatic adaptation are highlighted by white vertical lines. ](ch1_fig2){#fig:diauxie_fig short-caption="The phenomenon of enzymatic adaptation revealed in bacterial growth curves."}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The di- and triauxic growth transitions shown in @Fig:diauxie_fig, in my opinion, illustrate adaptive processes across the biological scales, as were schematized in @Fig:adaptation_levels.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The diauxic growth transitions shown in @Fig:diauxie_fig, in my opinion, illustrate adaptive processes across the biological scales, as were schematized in @Fig:adaptation_levels.
 While it was not known to Monod at the time, we now know that many cases of enzymatic